 This section defines:

-the Heart Team Workflow Document Content submitted in the Provide and Register.
+The Heart Team Workflow Document Content submitted in the Provide and Register.
 See Section 3.Y1.4.1.2.1.

-The Heart Team Request Documents submitted in the Provide and Register.
+The Heart Team Request Document Content submitted in the Provide and Register.
 See Section 3.Y1.4.1.2.2.

 The Document Sharing Metadata requirements for the Submission Set and Document Entry.
 See Section 3.Y1.4.1.2.3.

-This specification does not require that all the documents referenced as input or output documents within the Workflow Document are included in the same submissionSet.
+This specification does not require that all the documents referenced as input documents within the Workflow Document are included in the same submissionSet.

 3.Y1.4.1.2.1 Heart Team Workflow Document Content Requirements